 Kristi’s Early Life

 Kristine Yamaguchi former American figure skater, also known as Kristi Tsuya Yamaguchi, was born in Hayward, California on July 12, 1971, but she was raised in Fremont.
-She was born with clubfoot, and had to put on casts to correct the condition.
-After she saw her older sister, Lori, on the ice – she too took it up as a form of physical therapy at an early age of 6.
+She was born with clubfoot and had to put on casts to correct the condition.
+After she saw her older sister, Lori, on the ice – she too took it up as a form of physical therapy at the early age of 6.

 Yamaguchi’s Skating Career

 Her sister Lori did not pursue the sport, but Yamaguchi’s love for ice skating kept her on the ice.
 She started competing in junior high, and in 1986 she won the junior pairs title with her partner, Rudy Galindo at the U.S. championships.

 Two years later they took home the same honor during the World Junior Championship.
 And in the singles event, Yamaguchi won the World Junior championship.
 She is also a two-time national champion.

 Yamaguchi and Galindo won the senior pairs title in 1989 & 1990 in the U.S. championships.